Building Upon a Culture of Health

 On a mission to be a relentless force for a world of longer, healthier lives.

-May is National Stroke Month.
+February is National Heart Month.
+Be sure to #WearRedAndGive on Friday, February 5th!
 Learn more about how you can get involved at the link below.

-Additionally, we have launched a bold, triple-threat strategy to combat the e-cigarette use epidemic with research, advocacy and youth activation.
+We have launched a bold, triple-threat strategy to combat the e-cigarette use epidemic with research, advocacy, and youth activation.
 In the Greater Houston area, the AHA is tackling this epidemic head-on by working with schools to hold community dialogues and equip students to take a stand.

 Advocate.
 Invest.
 Volunteer.